SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.3.
 EditionCoach
 A coach (user) that belongs to an edition.

-Now follows an in depth description of the attributes of an EditionCoach.

 _attributes:_ \
 **edition_year**: the year of the edition, primary key, foreign key \
 **coach_id**: the id of the coach, primary key, foreign key \

 #### 7.1.4 Student
 A student, a representation of the tally form a student filled out with the info about them.

-Now follows an in depth description of the attributes of a Student.

 _attributes:_ \
 **id**: the id of the student, primary key \